For termly curriculum information for each year group, please choose the 'Year Groups' link on the right hand side of this page.

 In Literacy we believe that from an early age ‘talk for learning’ is essential if our learners are to become confident speakers but writers too.
 Children are given opportunities to speak in public whether it be within the classroom, in the church or visiting the wider community.

-We teach phonics in EYFS and KS1 using Letter and Sounds, supported by a range of resources and practical opportunities.
-In 2021 we are exploring the use of Little Wandle Letters and Sounds provision by 2022 which will also include a restructuring of reading books for younger children.
+We teach phonics in EYFS and KS1 using Little Wandle Letter and Sounds, supported by a range of resources and practical opportunities.
+In the spring of 2022 we explored the use of Little Wandle Letters and Sounds provision and implemented it in the summer of 2022 which will also include a restructuring of reading books for younger children.
 We currently use a wide range of reading materials, covering fiction and non-fiction, with an emphasis not only on reading with expression, but on comprehension too.
 The methods of teaching reading are multi-faceted, using all the strategies that enable children to bring meaning to text.
 We currently use book bands which are a proven approach to developing successful readers.
 The Book Band system helps schools to carefully grade their books by difficulty level.
 Reading at an early age focuses on these book bands before the children become ‘free readers’.
 Our children are benchmarked regularly so that we can monitor progress.